geertdaelemans/BrickManager/README.md

 In order to get the software to compile you will need libcurl.dll, libcrypto-1_1.dll and libssl-1_1.dll in your workspace (required for SSL support).
 Also include a recent CA certificate in the main root of the workspace.
 You can find the certificate at: https://curl.se/ca/cacert.pem.

+In order for the 64-bit version to work you need to install Win64OpenSSL version 1.1.1g.

 ## Currently supported features:
 * Open BrickStock files (*.bsx)
 * Save As...
 BrickStock files (*.bsx)